JeremyLikness/jeremylikness-blog/content/blog/blazor-state-management/index.md

 hasLoaded = true;
 {{</highlight>}}

 If the properties on the viewmodel change, the viewmodel is serialized and stored in the cache.
-This is skipped when the property change was fired because of the initial load (hence the `isDeserializing` flag).
+This is skipped when the property change was fired because of the initial load (hence the `isDeserializing` flag, otherwise it will serialize while trying to deserialize).
 Now the component is ready for use!
 Both `Blazor.ServerLocal` and `Blazor.WasmLocal` use the helper, and it is implemented the same way in `App.razor`:

 {{<highlight XML>}}
 <BlazorState.Shared.StorageHelper>